acemonstertoys/fatt-nomcon-2019/README.md

 1. Download this FULL git repo onto a Raspberry Pi 3 B+
 2. Use "cd fatt-nomcon-2019" Linux terminal command to navigate to the highest level directory
 3. Use "python install.py" command to auto install on the necessary libraries
-4. Use "cd PROJECTS/MintyBOx" command to navigate to the directory with specific project code
+4. Use "cd PROJECTS/MintyBox/maker space-auth/software" command to navigate to the directory with specific project code
-5. Finally run the command "python3 Driver.py" to start software running
+5. Finally run the command "python MintyBox.py" to start software running
-6. NOTE: Use "python3" and NOT "python", in step 5 or you will get run time errors!!!

 ***
 makerspace-auth-RedBeard-2019-05-30-1000:

 Clone of code from the following GitHub repo as of May 30, 2019 at 10 am PT https://github.com/brianredbeard/makerspace-auth

-***WARNING***
-This code controls the RFID reader.
-NOT fully tested and hardware pins need to be configured.